Chad Green (pitcher): Early life

 Green was born in Greenville, South Carolina to Howard and Sheena Green.
 He has a twin brother, Chase, who played shortstop for Southern Illinois University Edwardsville, as well as an older sister, Lynsie, and an older brother, Blake.

 Green was a three-time All-Apollo Conference selection, a two-time All-Area honoree and an All-State selection as a senior for Effingham High School in Effingham, Illinois.
 He was drafted by the Toronto Blue Jays in the 37th round of the 2010 MLB draft from high school, but did not sign.
 Instead, Green enrolled at the University of Louisville, where he played college baseball for the Louisville Cardinals.
 He left as the school record holder in career earned run average (ERA), at 2.38.
 In 2011 and 2012, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Professional career

 Detroit Tigers

 The Detroit Tigers selected Green in the 11th round of the 2013 MLB draft.
-He made his professional debut that year with the GCL Tigers, and after two games, was promoted to the Lakeland Flying Tigers where he finished the year with a 3–0 record and a 3.63 ERA in 17 1/3 innings pitched.
+He made his professional debut that year with the Gulf Coast League Tigers, and after two games, was promoted to the Lakeland Flying Tigers where he finished the year with a 3–0 record and a 3.63 ERA in 17 1/3 innings pitched.
 He pitched for the West Michigan Whitecaps in 2014 where he was 6–4 with a 3.11 ERA in 23 starts.
 In 2015, he played for the Erie SeaWolves where he compiled a 5–14 record with a 5.93 ERA in 27 starts.